stela5/Dojox.gfx-Plugins/README.md

 ## Installation

-1. Add the desired effect javascript file to the dojox/gfx folder (requires Dojo 1.7 or higher).

-2. If you will be using the canvas renderer, update the _render function in dojox/gfx/canvas.js (or extend using g.canvas.Shape.prototype._render):
+1. If you will be using the canvas renderer, update the _render function in dojox/gfx/canvas.js (or extend using g.canvas.Shape.prototype._render):

 ```javascript
 _render = function(/* Object */ ctx){